-Directive of the European Parliament and of the Council on markets in financial instruments repealing Directive 2004/39/EC of the European Parliament and of the Council (Recast); COM(2011) 656 final.
+3 Directive 2014/65/EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending Directive 2002/92/EC and Directive 2011/61/EU (OJ L 173, 12.6.2014, p.
+349)Directive of the European Parliament and of the Council on markets in financial instruments repealing Directive 2004/39/EC of the European Parliament and of the Council (Recast); COM(2011) 656 final.
+4 COM(2010)716.

-- (43) In order to ensure compliance with the provisions of this Directive by insurance undertakings and persons who pursue insurance mediation distribution, and to ensure that they are subject to similar treatment across the Union, Member States should be required to provide for administrative sanctions and measures which are effective, proportionate and dissuasive.
-A review of existing powers and their practical application has been carried out with the aim of promoting convergence of sanctions and measures in the Commission Communication of 8 December 2010 on reinforcing sanctioning regimes in the financial sector.
-Therefore, administrative sanctions and measures laid down by Member States should satisfy certain essential requirements in relation to addressees, criteria to be taken into account when applying a sanction or measure; and publication, key sanctioning powers and levels of administrative pecuniary sanctions. - (44) In particular, the competent authorities should be empowered to impose pecuniary sanctions which are sufficiently high to offset the benefits that can be expected and to be dissuasive even for larger institutions and their managers. - (44a) In order to deliver consistent investor protection and avoid the risk of regulatory arbitrage, it is important that an infringement related to the distribution of an insurance based investment product satisfies the same essential requirements in relation to key sanctioning powers or to the level of administrative pecuniary sanctions provided for in PRIIPs Regulation (Reg. n. ...). - (45) In order to ensure a consistent application of sanctions across Member States, when determining the type of administrative sanctions or measures and the level of administrative pecuniary sanctions, Member States should be required to ensure that the competent authorities adopt administrative sanctions and measures according to the proportionality principle and taketaking into account all relevant circumstances. - (46) In order to strengthen the dissuasive effect on the public at large and to inform about breaches infringements of rules which may be detrimental to customer protection, sanctions and measures imposed should be published, except in certain well-defined circumstances.
+- (43a)Even though nothing prevents Member States from laying down rules for administrative and criminal sanctions for the same infringements, Member States should not be required to lay down rules for administrative sanctions for the infringements of this Directive which are subject to national criminal law.
+In accordance with national law, Member States are not obliged to impose both administrative and criminal sanctions for the same offence, but they should be able to do so if their national law so permits.
+However, the maintenance of criminal sanctions instead of administrative sanctions for infringements of this Directive should not reduce or otherwise affect the ability of competent authorities to cooperate, access and exchange information in a timely way with competent authorities in other Member States for the purposes of this Directive, including after any referral of the relevant infringements to the competent judicial authorities for criminal prosecution. - (44) [deleted] - (44a) In order to deliver consistent investor protection and avoid the risk of regulatory arbitrage, it is important that an infringement related to the distribution of an insurance based investment product satisfies the same essential requirements in relation to key sanctioning powers or to the level of administrative pecuniary sanctions provided for in PRIIPs Regulation (Reg. n. ...). - (45) In order to ensure a consistent application of sanctions across Member States, when determining the type of administrative sanctions or measures and the level of administrative sanctions, Member States should be required to ensure that the competent authorities adopt administrative sanctions and measures according to the proportionality principle and taking into account all relevant circumstances. - (46) In order to strengthen the dissuasive effect on the public at large and to inform about infringements of rules which may be detrimental to customer protection, sanctions and measures imposed should be published, except in certain well-defined circumstances.
 In order to ensure compliance with the principle of proportionality, sanctions and measures imposed should be published on an anonymous basis where publication would cause a disproportionate damage to the parties involved.